frostbits-security/MITM-cheatsheet/README.md

 All the arp spoofing tools use a ***gratuitous*** arp request([wiki.wireshark](http://wiki.wireshark.org/Gratuitous_ARP) and [with pictures](https://www.practicalnetworking.net/series/arp/gratuitous-arp/)).
 A gratuitous ARP reply is a reply to which no request has been made.

-Gratuitous ARPs are useful for four reasons:

-+ They can help detect IP conflicts;
-+ They assist in the updating of other machines' ARP tables
-+ They inform switches of the MAC address of the machine on a given switch port;
-+ They can notice that an IP interface goes up.

 Despite the effectiveness of gratuitous ARP, it is particularly insecure because it can be used to assure the remote host that the MAC address of a system on the same network has changed and to specify which address is used now.

 ***The typical example of arp spoofing is below:***